 It’s not about the oversharing.
 It’s over bragging, about everything.

 The thin line between sharing and bragging (or should I call it Insta-bragging?)

-I use more time to check my Twitter, Facebook, Instagram, Pages, etc, than I use to talk to real people, in real life.
+I spend more time to check my Twitter, Facebook, Instagram, Pages, etc., than I use to talk to real people, in real life.
 People I know.
 But I never seem to forget to snap something for “my story/day”, for people I haven’t talk in years maybe.

 And then I remember that most people are the same.
 The same as I am, wanting to share and having not so many people to share it with.

 That’s because people are made to share with others.

 Sharing experiences is one of the most basic needs of ours.

 Now, bragging is a thing we all adore doing, but nobody ever admits to doing it.
 Yes, that random pic in an exotic country is bragging.
 Or a mirror selfie.
 Or your new boyfriend.
 I did it, probably will do it again.
 The question is why?